eliashezron/ExpertSolidityBootCamp/courseIntroduction/README.md

 5. In a contract, How do we know who called a view function?

-- by return the address of msg.sender from the global variable
+- return the address of msg.sender from the global variable

 ````
 function getCaller() public view returns (address){